VisTrails/tej/README.rst

 added.
 The directory will be uploaded in its entirety, and ``start.sh`` will be run.

-The optional JSON file ``tej.json`` can contain metadata, such as maximum run time, what to do with the standard/error outputs, when to run the job, and email addresses or webhook to notify on completion.

 Submit a job explicitely::

     $ tej submit user@server.hostna.me --queue=/scratch/tejqueue \